fr0der1c/Readform/README.md

     ```
    `-e` represents adding an environment variable to the container.
 Currently, there are following environment variables available:
    - `READFORM_WEBSITES`: the websites you are subscribed to.
 Required.
 Allowed values: `the_initium`, `caixin`.
    - `READFORM_SAVE_FIRST_FETCH`: Whether to save first fetch of the feed.
 Allowed values: `yes`,`no`.
-The default value is `no`, meaning only new articles after the first fetch will be saved to Reader.
-Changing to `yes` will immediately save articles in the first batch of fetch to Reader.
+The default value is `yes`, meaning articles in the first batch of fetch will be sent to Reader.
 If you already saved these pages, this will bump existing items to the top of your library.
+If you set to `no`, only new articles after the first fetch will be saved to Reader.
    - `THE_INITIUM_USERNAME`: the username used to log in to The Initium.
 This is required if `the_initium` is in `READFORM_WEBSITES`, otherwise optional.
    - `THE_INITIUM_PASSWORD`: the password used to log in to The Initium.
 This is required if `the_initium` is in `READFORM_WEBSITES`, otherwise optional.
    - `CAIXIN_USERNAME`: the username used to log in to Caixin.
 This is required if `caixin` is in `READFORM_WEBSITES`, otherwise optional.